 - Too much milk – some babies react to the increased flow of milk on the third or fourth day by falling asleep within a minute or two of nursing.

-- Inadequate milk intake - another Catch-22 – the newborn baby who isn’t getting enough milk may respond by becoming weaker and sleeping, rather than screaming his head off and demanding to be fed.
+- Inadequate milk intake – another Catch-22 – the newborn baby who isn’t getting enough milk may respond by becoming weaker and sleeping, rather than screaming louder and demanding to be fed.

 Here are some tips on how to encourage a sleepy baby to nurse: